MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 * * *
 <p></p>

-**6. Partially quit your job.** If you've started digging into codeschool/treehouse and are still stoked on this idea, then you need to think about freeing up some time to pursue this.
-If it's at all possible to cuver your expenses working part time, that's a great option.
+**6. Partially quit your job.** Ok, here's where it starts to get real.
+If you've digging into Codeschool/Treehouse, going to meetups, and are starting to build stuff with a framework and are *still stoked on this idea*, then you need to think about freeing up some more time in your schedule to stare blankly at stack traces in the console.

+If it's at all possible to cover your expenses working part time, that's a great option.
 Start to treat programming like a second job -- go to a coffeeshop and do it for four hours a day every day.

-> Try to cut down to working part time and start devouring online
-> resources as a second part time job for three to six months.
-Like I’m not kidding, coffee shop every day for four hours.
-Be that person.
-Order a Macciato.
-Stake out a spot next to the outlet.
-Go there every day.
-Work at it hard.
+You shouldn't have any trouble coming up with topics to improve on.
+Figure out how the unix file system works, chose a text editor and start trying to master it, set up a cute bash prompt.

-    This should be the big jump, not the jump into a bootcamp.
+This step (as opposed to enrolling in a bootcamp) should be where the big jump takes place.
+Start thinking of yourself as a programmer and doing this all the time.

+Remember, even when you're stuck, you're learning.
+Even when it feels like you're not moving, you are.
+Don't get frustrated, you got this.

-  7. Decide whether to take the bootcamp route or to go it alone.
+**7. Decide whether to take the bootcamp route or to go it alone.**

+Let's start this section off with a simple fact:
-I think it’s really important to realize that coding bootcamps are businesses.
-No matter how approachable they are or much eye contact they make with you or how often they tell you they love you, they don’t necessarily have your best interests in mind.
-But what they *do* necessarily have in mind, as a *business*, is their *own* best interests.
+Bootcamps are businesses.
+That means that no matter how approachable they seem, or much eye contact they make, or how often they tell you they love you, they don’t necessarily have your best interests in mind.
+And what they *do* necessarily have in mind, at the end of the *day*, as a *business*, in this crazy game we call *capitalism*, are their *own* best interests.
+So just keep that in mind.

 That said, what bootcamps have going for them is that they can help you cover a ton of ground quickly.
-They do this by taking care of the parts of programming that would be the costliest/least beneficial to you at this point (i.e. setting up your environment and dealing with configuration) and then force feeding you a ton of material about a specific language and framework.
-You’re paying for the benefit of not getting stuck for too long on things that aren’t that important for your learning in this moment.
-And also for curriculum.
+They do this by taking care of the parts of programming that would be the costliest/least beneficial to you at this point in your programming career (i.e. setting up your environment and dealing with configuration) and then force feeding you a ton of material about a specific language and framework in a short period of time with 24-hour, in-person customer support.
+You’re paying for the benefit of not getting stuck for too long on anything.
+And also for a nice big buffet of curriculum (so that you don't have to wonder if you're doing what you should be doing).

-Another way they function is that they hold a substantial wager that you make on yourself succeeding.
-Once you've paid them
+Another way that they function is that they can help you place a big bet on yourself.

 As much as they try to market their programs as no-brainer money back decisions, deciding to enroll in a bootcamp at its heart is a cold,